wwwdotphilip/OpenWeatherApp/README.md

 ### Usage:

-Make sure you have registered to openweathermap.org and have the api key if now you can register [here](https://home.openweathermap.org/users/sign_up).
+Make sure you have registered to openweathermap.org and have the api key if you didn't you can register [here](https://home.openweathermap.org/users/sign_up).
 Once you sing in go to Api Key tab ang copy the api key.

 Declair OpenWeather class